Kullu district: Institutions for Himalayan knowledge

 [This section does not cover the schools, colleges, and universities of Kullu district.]

 The Kullu district is rich in both ecological wealth and cultural and historical heritage.
 At the same time, Kullu is not far from regions such as the Trans-Himalayas and Tibet, and lies on an important historic trade route from Punjab to Ladakh and Central Asia.
 In modern times, these features of the Kullu valley have drawn many researchers, scientists, artists, and seekers of other kinds to it.

-The first institution in the Kullu region, dedicated to research on various sciences and mysticism in the Himalayas, was the Urusvati Himalayan Research Institute, established by the Roerich family.
-They established this centre in 1928 at Naggar, upon their return from the Central-Asian Expedition.
+The Urusvati Himalayan Research Institute was the first institution in the Kullu region, dedicated to research on various sciences and mysticism in the Himalayas.
+The Roerich family established this centre in 1928 at Naggar upon their return from their Central-Asian Expedition.
 By World War II, the institute had become defunct.
 Nonetheless, the site of the former institute, a part of the Roerich estate in Naggar, continues to operate a library and some exhibitions.

+The Himalayan Institute of Cultural and Heritage Studies (HICHS), founded by Dr. Sonali Gupta, was based in Katrain village, 30 km north of Kullu, until early 2023.
+This institution used to offer curated heritage walks in the Kullu valley; conducted on-site and online courses related to Himalayan cultures, religions, iconography, and architecture, and hosted weekly online talks by scholars and artists from India and around the world whose work featured the Himalayas.
+In 2023, the institute relocated to Bigri village near Dhami, Shimla district.

-At present, there are three institutions in Kullu that are active in generating and preserving Himalaya-specific knowledges.
+At present, there are two institutions in Kullu that are active in generating and preserving Himalaya-specific knowledge: